earthbucks/chatvim.nvim/README.md

 with any other markdown file.
 This is easier for some workflows than using a separate chat interface.

-Because ChatVim uses chat completion models, there must be some way to separate user messages, assistant messages, and system messages.
+Because ChatVim uses chat completion AI models, there must be some way to separate user messages, assistant messages, and system messages.
 This is done using delimiters in the markdown document.
 The default delimiters are:

 - `# === USER ===` for user messages
 - `# === ASSISTANT ===` for assistant messages